Connect with others who understand.

 Written by Maureen McNulty

-Among the three main types of ovarian cancer, epithelial ovarian cancer is by far the most common type: It represents about 9 of 10 cases of ovarian cancer.
+Among the three main types of ovarian cancer, epithelial ovarian cancer is by far the most common.
+It represents nearly 9 of 10 cases of ovarian cancer.
 In this type of cancer, tumors begin growing in the epithelial cells found on the outer surface of the ovary.

 Other types of ovarian cancer are less common.
-Germ cell tumors affect the egg cells in the ovaries.
+Germ cell tumors affect the cells that produce the eggs in the ovaries.
 Stromal tumors develop from the tissue that provides structure for the ovary and makes reproductive hormones.
 Epithelial ovarian cancers may require different treatments and lead to different outcomes compared to germ cell or stromal cell cancers.

 Types of Epithelial Tumors

-Experts further divide epithelial tumors into types based on the way the tumors grow and what the cancer cells look like.
+Doctors further divide epithelial tumors into types based on the way the tumors grow and what the cancer cells look like.
 Not all tumors that develop from epithelial cells are diagnosed as cancer.
-Some are benign (non-cancerous), and don’t grow out of control like a cancerous tumor would.
+Some are benign (noncancerous) and don’t grow out of control like a cancerous tumor.
 Others are called “borderline” or “low malignant potential.”
-These tumors contain cells that grow abnormally, but rarely spread into nearby tissues.
+These tumors have cells that grow abnormally but rarely spread into nearby tissues.

-Malignant (cancerous) epithelial tumors contain cells that are very abnormal.
-They spread throughout the body if left untreated.
-There are several types of epithelial cancers that grow in the ovary:
+Malignant (cancerous) epithelial tumors contain very abnormal cells.
+They spread throughout the body if they’re not treated.
+Several types of epithelial cancers grow in the ovaries:

 • Serous carcinoma — These tumors can be high-grade (fast-growing) or low-grade (slow-growing).

 • Endometrioid carcinoma — This cancer usually grows slowly, but it can be difficult to treat.
-It may arise from endometriosis.
+It’s more common among people with endometriosis.

-• Mucinous carcinoma — These tumors grow slowly and most often develop in older women.
+• Mucinous carcinoma — These tumors grow slowly and most often develop in older women, according to City of Hope, which includes the former Cancer Treatment Centers of America.

-• Clear cell carcinoma — This cancer is often caught early, which may lead to a better outcome.
-It may arise from endometriosis.
+• Clear cell carcinoma — This kind of cancer is often caught early, which may lead to a better outcome.
+It’s more common among people with endometriosis.

-Cancers of the fallopian tube and peritoneum (inner lining of the abdomen) are often grouped together with epithelial ovarian cancer.
-These cancers often grow and act in similar ways and are treated with the same treatment plans.
+Cancers of the fallopian tube and peritoneum (inner lining of the abdomen) are often grouped with epithelial ovarian cancer.
+These cancers often grow in similar ways and are usually treated with the same types of treatment.

 What Causes Epithelial Ovarian Cancer?

 Some gene mutations are inherited (passed down within families).
-They are present at birth in all of a person’s cells.
+Everyone has these in all their cells at birth.
 The most commonly mutated genes that can lead to ovarian cancer are BRCA1 and BRCA2.
-About 10 percent to 15 percent of epithelial ovarian tumors contain BRCA mutations.
-These mutations can also increase a person’s breast cancer risk.
-Other cancer-causing gene changes can also be passed down.
-Overall, up to 1 in 4 people with ovarian cancer have inherited gene mutations.
+About 10 percent to 15 percent of epithelial ovarian tumors have BRCA mutations.
+These mutations can also increase breast cancer risk.
+Other changes in genes that cause cancer can also be passed down from family members.
+Up to 1 in 5 people with ovarian cancer have inherited gene mutations.
 Doctors often recommend genetic testing to look for these mutations.

-More often, ovarian cancer is caused by acquired gene changes that develop in a couple of cells during a person’s lifetime.
+More often, ovarian cancer is caused by acquired gene changes.
+These develop in cells during a person’s lifetime.
 Different environmental or lifestyle-related factors associated with these mutations increase someone’s chances of developing epithelial ovarian cancer.

 These risk factors include: